Best Of17 min read

 • Paid plans get expensive fast — like, uncomfortably fast

-• Can feel overwhelming at first; there's a lot going on
+• Can feel like information overload at first; there's a lot going on

 • Some features locked behind pricey tiers